Cities2Modding/MOOB/README.md

 ## License

 MOOB is released under the GNU General Public License v2.0.
 For more details, see the [LICENSE](LICENSE) file included in this repository.

+# Credits
+Thank you Dimentox and Captain-Of-Coit for contributions to the Terrain heightmap system and project build system respectively.